mandar196/Face_Recognition_Attendance_System/README.md

 3. Create an python enviroment
 4. Install all the packages
 5. Change the mail information (automail.py)
-6. Run the project using the command line or your IDE Run Button
+6. Run the project using the command line or your IDE Run Button.

+If you like this repo, please don't forget to give a ⭐.

+If you like this repo, please don't forget to give a ⭐.